TheOdinProject/curriculum/rails/form_basics.md

     <input type="text" name="description">
     ...

 Will result in your `params` hash containing a key called `description` that you can access as normal, e.g. `params[:description]`, inside your controller.
-That's also why some inputs like radio buttons (where `type=radio`) use the `name` attribute to know which radio buttons should be grouped together such that clicking one of them will unclick the others.
+That's also why some inputs like radio buttons (where `type="radio"`) use the `name` attribute to know which radio buttons should be grouped together such that clicking one of them will unclick the others.
 The `name` attribute is surprisingly important!

 Now another thing we talked about in the controller section was nesting data.
 You'll often want to tuck submitted data neatly into a hash instead of keeping them all at the top level.
-This can be useful because, as we saw with controllers, it lets you do a one-line `user.create(params[:user])`.
-The `params[:user]` is actually a hash containing all the user's attributes, for instance `{:first_name => "foo", :last_name => "bar", :email=>"foo@bar.com"}`.
+This can be useful because, as we saw with controllers, it lets you do a one-line `#create` (once you've whitelisted the parameters with `#require` and `#permit`).
+When you access `params[:user]`, it's actually a hash containing all the user's attributes, for instance `{:first_name => "foo", :last_name => "bar", :email=>"foo@bar.com"}`.
 How do you get your forms to submit parameters like this?
 It's easy!

 It all comes back to the `name` attribute of your form inputs.
 Just use hard brackets to nest data like so: